Pachctl start commit

 Start a new commit.

-Start a new commit with parent-commit as the parent, or start a commit on the given branch; if the branch does not exist, it will be created.
+Start a new commit with parent-commit as the parent on the given branch; if the branch does not exist, it will be created.

 pachctl start commit <repo>@<branch> [flags]